j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 Ordered lists can be constructed with the "ol" tag and "li" tags inside of it

 Unordered lists are the same as an ordered list but with a "ul" tag -> creates a bullet pointed list

+# Images and attributes

+The "img" tag is one of those elements with no **content**

+Instead it uses attributes which provide it with information about the content

+The src attribute provides information as to the location of the image

+The alt attribute means alt text.
+This helps with accessibility and the browser knows what the image is.

+width and height attributes obviously change the size of the image